simple-abstraction/pop-health-insulin-sensitivity/README.md

 ### Figure 3.3: Likelihood of Beta Cell Health and Dysfunction by BMI
 <img src="./charts/Figure 3.3 Likelihood of Beta Cell Health and Dysfunction by BMI.jpg" alt="Figure 3.2: Likelihood of Beta Cell Health and Dysfunction by BMI" width="1500"/>

-- After normalization, we can see a clear relationship between weight and beta cell function.
+- After standardization of the population across BMI thresholds, we can see a clear relationship between weight and beta cell function.
 As weight increases, it becomes steadily more likely to experience beta cell dysfunction, or progression towards Type 2 Diabetes.
 - It is worth noting that, even at a "normal" or "healthy" weight, there is still a non-insignificant degree of insulin-resistance, which may indicate that beta cell dysfunction or diabetes will still progress or develop with age.